-From the system behind bobbing for apples to why we wear orange and black on Halloween, here are 10 of the most interesting Irish facts about Halloween.
+From the system behind bobbing for apples to why we wear orange and black on Halloween, here are the most interesting Irish facts about Halloween.

 Samhain marks the end of the long days and the drawing in of winter.
 In the same way, the Celts celebrated Lughnasa, the festival of the harvest, Samhain represents the beginning of winter, the "darker half" of the year.